nitrictech/docs/docs/reference/nodejs/v0/queues/queue-send.md

 ---
 title: Node.js - queue.send()
-description: Send tasks to a queue.
+description: Reference for Nitric's Node.js library - Send tasks to a queue.
 ---

 Send tasks to a queue.